February 2025: EU's Omnibus Package, France Bans PFAs, UK Pension Fund Reaffirms Sustainability Focus, and More

 - Content prepared with the help of Defne Fresko Tasci.

-December 2024: EU "Omnibus" Sustainability Reporting Law, Forced Labor Regulation and Voluntary Carbon Removal Certification Framework, and more
+December 2024: EU "Omnibus" Simplification Package, Forced Labor Regulation and Voluntary Carbon Removal Certification Framework, and more

 Key highlights from December 2024 in the sustainability space.